RespiradorHacker/Projeto-EAR-Celso/README.md

 - Added Mosfet-based PWM Motor Driver and Absolute position sensor using a car fuel level sensor.
 - First working mechanical+electrical prototype delivered in April 6, 2020.
 - Added Pressure Sensor in April 7, 2020.
 First artificial lung is a balloon so first pressure profile was obtained.
 It Sounds promising.
 - Firmware controls Tidal Volume and BPM according to Set Potentiometers.
 First functional firmware produce variable pressure ramps as needed, FW met 8-30 BPM dynamic range specification.
+- Added motor cutoff in inspiratory phase according to pressure preset on pot Overpressure Threshold with 1cm H20 resolution.

 Pending:
 - Mechanical drawings for productio expected for Week 15-16